Collaboration

 Why a single artifact can’t convey the entire narrative

 Prototypes are excellent for transforming ideas into something tangible.
-They illustrate a real experience, and help teams have good discussions.
+They illustrate a real-life experience and facilitate effective discussions among teams.
 However, they don’t fully explain why a feature is needed, the constraints that influenced its design, or how its success will be assessed.

 This is where PRDs prove essential.
 A well-crafted PRD outlines the reasoning behind the project, detailing goals, tradeoffs, technical aspects, and business context.
 Yet, even the most comprehensive document can’t replicate the actual product experience.